 AGRICA Climate Project: Ethiopia

-Within the AGRICA project our work concentrates on the cost-benefit analysis of certain adaptation options for Ethiopia, such as irrigated fodder banks or planting new crops or crop varieties.
-Therefore, we will quantify the costs and benefits of adaptation action and non-action.
+Within the AGRICA project our work concentrated on the cost-benefit analysis of certain adaptation options for Ethiopia, such as irrigated fodder banks or planting new crops or crop varieties.
+Therefore, we quantified the costs and benefits of adaptation action and non-action.
 In this context, while adaptation action means that farmers will implement certain measures (for which they will incur certain costs in order to avoid other costs – which are often climate related), adaptation non-action refers to the scenario where farmers do not apply any adaptation measures.

 For more detailed information on this project, please have a look at the PIK project-website or contact us directly.